bytefish/bytefish.github.io/pages/notes.md

 * [https://link.springer.com/article/10.1007/s10676-024-09775-5](https://link.springer.com/article/10.1007/s10676-024-09775-5)

-I had suchc a good laug reading it.
+I had such a good laugh reading it.
 And biased as I am, I will refer to it.

 ## 2025-07-19: On "NIH Is Far Cheaper Than The Wrong Dependency" ##